DatGuy84/cse15l-lab-reports/index.md

 ```
 The working directory of this code was the home directory.
 Because the file under home was lecture1, lecture1 was the
-only output produced.
+only output produced when the command ls was typed.
 There is no error.
 ```

 ![Image](https://github.com/DatGuy84/cse15l-lab-reports/blob/main/ls%20lecture1.png?raw=true)

 ```
 The working directory was the home directory.
+The command ls prints out all the files under the directory, so it printed
+out all the files in lecture1 since the argument was lecture one.
+There are no errors.
 ```

 ![Image](https://github.com/DatGuy84/cse15l-lab-reports/blob/main/ls%20README.png?raw=true)